 11. Maximum Load: Indicates the maximum load in kilograms and pounds that can be carried by the tire.
-Refer to the tire label or the safety certification label, which is located on the B-Pillar or the edge of the driver's door, for the correct tire pressure for your vehicle.
+Refer to the Tire Label or Safety Compliance Certification Label, which is located on the B-Pillar or the edge of the driver's door, for the correct tire pressure for your vehicle.